nedbat/django_coverage_plugin/README.rst

 The coverage.py plugin mechanism is designed to be generally useful for hooking into the collection and reporting phases of coverage.py, specifically to support non-Python files.
-I've also got a plugin for Mako templates, but it needs some fixes from Mako.
 If you have non-Python files you'd like to support in coverage.py, let's talk.